umich-its-networking/python-packaging-training-2019-05/advanced/packaging-web-applications.md

 recursive-include polls/templates *
 ```

 That's that basic structure that we need to create a package!
-If we want to share it with others, [we should build it as a distribution...]({{ "/advanced/creating-distributable-django-package" | relative_url }})
+Now if we want to share it with others, [we should build it as a distribution...]({{ "/advanced/creating-distributable-django-package" | relative_url }})